ruthussanketh/viscous-flow/README.md

 ## 5. rotating_cylinders - ##

 Considers the flow between two rotating cylinders rotating with angular velocity _Ω1, Ω2_ such that _r1 ≤ r ≤ r2_.
 Here the subscripts 1, 2 refer to the inner and the outer cylinders respectively.
 The streamlines are assumed to be circular so that the only component of velocity is the tangential velocity, _uθ_.
-Furthermore, _uθ_ is only a function of radial distance _r_, and time _t_.<br><br>
+Furthermore, _uθ_ is only a function of radial distance _r_, and time _t_.<br>

 a.
-Solves the ordinary differential equation numerically and compares with the analytical solution of the flow between two rotating cylinders.<br><br>
+Solves the ordinary differential equation numerically and compares with the analytical solution of the flow between two rotating cylinders.<br>

 To learn more about the stability of such flows, please watch [this](https://www.youtube.com/watch?v=10bamwZtU7w) video.